binaryage/chromex/readme.md

 Note: Chromex generator uses the same data source as the [developer.chrome.com/extensions/api_index](https://developer.chrome.com/extensions/api_index) web site.

 This library is data-driven.
-Given API namespace, all API methods, properties and events are described in a Clojure map along with their parameters, callbacks, versions and additional metadata ([see a simple example here](src/exts/chromex/context_menus.clj#L71)).
+Given API namespace, all API methods, properties and events are described in a Clojure map along with their parameters, callbacks, versions and additional metadata ([a simple example - look for `api-table` here](src/exts/chromex/context_menus.clj)).
 Chromex then provides a set of macros which consume this table and generate actual ClojureScript code wrapping native APIs.

 These macros can be further parametrized which allows for greater flexibility.
 Sane defaults